jasuahonen/electric-car-taxis/README.md

 # Instructions
-This works with a local ActiveMQ server running at localhost:8161 navigate to the server directory
+This works with a local ActiveMQ server running at localhost:8161 navigate to the server-directory
-"cd apache-acticemq-6.X.X"
-"cd bin"
+"cd apache-activemq-6.X.X"
-and run:
-"activemq start"
+"./bin/activemq start"

 Check server is up and running by navigating to: http://localhost:8161
 user: admin
 psswrd: admin

+You can then navigate to http://localhost:8161/admin -> Queues to see if the messages sent in the next steps come through.

 Start up the transport, fleet and charging repositories by navigating to them and running:
 "mvn spring-boot:run"